-Initially, I would like to acknowledge the traditional owners of the land upon which the school's campuses stand and where we meet, i.e., the Darug and Gandangara nations and pay my respects to elders past and present and to those we entrust the future.
+Initially, I would like to acknowledge the traditional owners of the land upon which the school's campuses stand and where we meet, i.e. the Darug and Gandangara nations and pay my respects to elders past and present and to those we entrust the future.

-BYC has well in excess of a decade of experience in successfully delivering educational benefits to disadvantaged youth.
+BYC has in excess twenty years' experience in successfully delivering educational benefits to disadvantaged youth.
 Additionally, the school is a member of the Association of Independent Schools and is a high school registered and accredited by the NSW Education Standards Authority (NESA).

 The school administers its operations from its main campus at Hebersham, Western Sydney, which is on land owned by the NSW government and managed by Blacktown City Council.
-The Lawson Campus operates with the valuable assistance of Blue Mountains City Council (BMCC), which is very supportive of the school's role in the community.
-BYC is deeply appreciative of the government and council assistance it receives.
-BYC has successfully negotiated with BMCC to secure a change to larger premises near the existing Lawson campus, while the building work has been completed; we do not yet have an Occupation Certificate.
-Once we take possession early in 2023, BYC will be able to provide even greater opportunities for students from Years 9 to 12.
-This will be a real plus for the Blue Mountains community and its youth.
+The Lawson Campus operates with the valuable assistance of Blue Mountains City Council (BMCC), BYC is deeply appreciative of the government and council assistance it receives.
+The Lawson Campus has moved into recently re-furbished premises behind the Lawson Community Centre, (formerly the Mechanics Institute).
+The Hebersham Campus acquired two additional classrooms.

-The campuses cater for young people who are not able to attend mainstream schools for a variety of reasons.
+Both campuses cater for young people who are not able to attend mainstream schools for a variety of reasons.
 These include behavioural influences such as ADHD, autism, social integration issues, disturbed home life and/or poor behaviour and attendance at previous schools.
-Unique programs are offered to young people aged between 12-18 years, as an alternative to mainstream high schools, where many of our students struggled.
+Unique programs are offered to young people aged between 12-18+ years, as an alternative to mainstream high schools.

 Accredited Teachers, Teacher's Aides and Welfare staff deliver subjects to NESA standards.
-Additional skills within the teaching staff include tertiary qualifications in social welfare/sciences, music, art, and sporting endeavours.
+Additional skills within the teaching staff include tertiary qualifications in social welfare/sciences, music, art and sporting endeavours.
+The students have successfully competed in a number of external sporting events and won an award for a short film.

-Proving to be particularly successful is the BYC mentoring program, with staff primarily dedicated to assisting students pursue TAFE courses, work placement, apprenticeships and traineeships and the like.
-BYC successfully introduced Years 7 and 8 in 2015, allowing earlier interaction with struggling students.
-The student numbers have since grown as the need increases and BYC provides a real and tangible benefit by giving struggling students consistency in their education.
+Proving to be particularly successful is the BYC mentoring program; with staff primarily dedicated to assisting students pursue TAFE courses, work placement, apprenticeships and traineeships.

-The introduction of Years 11 and 12 in 2018 went extremely well, with results exceeding expectations.
+Years 11 and 12 are now available at both campuses.
 Teaching the senior years allows BYC to envision potential university placements in the future.
-This will not be seen as the benchmark for "success" but rather will be indicative that the BYC processes for providing "opportunity" are working.
+This will be indicative that the BYC processes for providing "opportunity" are working.

 BYC seeks to engage with students through a low-pressure classroom, with additional support of a teacher's aide or two teachers to each class.
-This is a valuable and significant difference in education delivery from BYC.
-Unfortunately, the cost of this approach is not well recognised by funding authorities with "student numbers" being a key funding factor.
+This is a valuable and significant difference in education delivery from the School.
+One on one tutorial is also utilised where additional assistance is needed.

-One to one tutorial is also utilised where additional assistance is needed.
 There are no enrolment fees or uniforms.
 BYC financially supports an annual camp, end of school formal and other programs where "home" support is not available.